irom-lab/agirom/miscellaneous/documentation/hardware_platform.md

 On these flight controllers, we use the open-source Betaflight firmware since it is easily and transparently configurable.

 **Betaflight Configurator**</br>
-To flash and use this firmware, you first need to install the [etaflight Configurator](https://github.com/betaflight/betaflight-configurator) by following the steps in their installation instructions.
+To flash and use this firmware, you first need to install the [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator) by following the steps in their installation instructions.

 **Flashing the Betaflight Firmware**</br>
-TODO
+Flashing the Betaflight Firmware onto the flight controller (FC) can be a tedious process.
+We recommend to run Betaflight Configurator on Windows to flash the flight controller, as we often experienced problems when doing the process under Linux.
+1. Start BetaflightConfigurator
+2. While connecting the FC to the USB port of the computer, press the _boot_ button.
+On some older FC boards there is no boot push-botton.
+In this case a pair of tweezers can be used to connect the _boot_ jumper to _GND_ during the power-on process.
+Once the board is on, the boot button can be released again.
+3. Now, Betaflight Configurator should show the board is in "DFU Mode" as indicated on the right top part of the screen.
+4. Choose a Firmware Release.
+We recommend 4.2.0 or 4.3.0 for best results.
+Now, select "Load Firmware [Online]"
+5. Disable the options "Flash on connect"
+6. Enable the options "No reboot sequence" (since the board is already in DFU mode) and enable "Full chip erase"
+7. Click on "Flash Firmware"
+8. Reconnect the board and apply the custom defaults for the board as suggested by Betaflight Configurator

 **Setting the Agilicious Parameters**</br>
 Some of the parameters set in the SBUS bridge in Agilicious need to correspond to the settings made on the flight controller in the Betaflight Firmware.